aryanjassal/artemis/README.md

 ### FAT12 Driver

 The `tools/fat` directory contains FAT12 drivers in C, so the driver can be debugged in a more readable syntax.
 It also supports FAT16 as it only requires changing two lines.
 The lines to change are well documented within the file itself.
-However, keep in mind that FAT16 isn't fully supported yet (as DOS2B uses FAT12).
+However, keep in mind that FAT16 isn't fully supported yet (as Artemis uses FAT12).

 ## Notes

-As DOS2B is inspired by MS-DOS, it also uses DOS's interrupt 0x21 exactly the same way as MS-DOS uses.
-Thus, you will be able to run basically any DOS-era application using DOS2B.

 By default, if you're using QEMU, it also creates a file `qemu.log` with the assembly the virtual machine is running.
 It is extremely useful tool for debugging.
 Well, sometimes.